kwhitley/treeize/README.md

 ## Why?

-Because APIs usually require data in a deep object graph/collection form, but SQL results, excel, csv, and other flat data sources that we're often forced to drive our applications from represent data in a very "flat" way.
-Treeize takes this flattened data and based on simple column/attribute naming conventions, remaps it into a deep object graph - all without the overhead/hassle of a traditional ORM.
+Because APIs usually require data in a deep object graph/collection form, but SQL results (especially heavily joined data), excel, csv, and other flat data sources that we're often forced to drive our applications from represent data in a very "flat" way.
+Treeize takes this flattened data and based on simple column/attribute naming conventions, remaps it into a deep object graph - all without the overhead/hassle of hydrating a traditional ORM.

 ## Installation